tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 The SoM TQMa93xx can be mounted on MBa91xxCA as well.
 Due to the support for TQMa91xx not all features provided by TQMa93xx are supported.
 The differences are listed below:
 * Parallel Display support
-  * alternatively LVDS display support
+  * alternatively LVDS display support with LVDS serializer
 * No CAN2
 * No DisplayPort
 * No dedicated LVDS display port